metabin/metabin/README.md

 This propblems are possible to solve, in fact some of them already are.
 Here is some proposals we believe make file sharing great again.

 - File sharing ecosystem must move towards IPFS.
-It already solved *torrent-limited scale* problem.
+There are no *torrent-limited scale* problem.

 - Metadata and actual data (stored in files) must be tied together and shared the same way.

 - Metadata must include as many information as it required to display a high-quality preview.

-- Data must be standardized across all the sharing space.
-Therefore community-developed schemas needed that will be used to describe it.
-Schemas will act as an agreement between those who share and those who develop IPFS-based apps.
+- Data must be standardized across the sharing space.
+Therefore community-developed schemas needed.
+Schemas will act as an agreement between those who share and those who develop IPFS-based apps on how metadata should be described.

 ## Project structure